agnostism/agnostism/README.md

-- 👋 Hi there, I'm Alice, a CS student interested in artificial intelligence, digital ethics and penetration testing.
+- 👋 Hey I'm Alice, a 2nd year CS undergraduate, interested in AI, digital ethics and penetration testing.
 - ❤ I love playing CTF games and finding software vulnerabilities.
 - 💻 I'm currently working on [Akiko](https://github.com/gnostism/akiko), a flexible source code optimizer for Python.
 - 💻 ...and [Ocean](https://github.com/gnostism/ocean), a small deep learning framework built from scratch.
-- 📚 I'm currently studying the use of reinforcement learning in developing human-teachable AIs.
+- 📚 I'm currently studying the use of reinforcement learning in developing teachable AI.
 - 🥭 My favorite fruits are mango and grapes!
 - 📫 You can contact me at [gnostism@proton.me](mailto:gnostism@proton.me).